DhanteyUD/Bank-App/README.md

 ### Implemented with MongoDB

 ### Clarification
-- Implement pagination for both transaction and balance table, `with limit of 5 values for each page`
+- Pagination implemented for both transaction and balance table, `with limit of 5 values for each page`
-- Create Authentication and Authorization for users using a middleware function
+- Authentication and Authorization created for users using a middleware function
-- Implement Validation for incoming request using  **Joi**
+- Validation implemented for incoming request using  **Joi**
 - Only registered users can access all `endpoints`
-- Use mongoDB-compass for local development
+- MongoDB-compass used for local development

 - Balance data format:
 ```js